evelinavait/Multivariate-Time-Series-and-Financial-Econometrics/README.md

 - ignore exchange rate effects,
 - $P_t^{(F)}$ - the closing price of the company's shares at time t

 Using the closing prices of the company's shares and stock index symbols, calculate the simple returns.
-Express the simple returns in logarithmic terms and analyse the logarithmic returns further.
+Express the simple returns in logarithmic terms and further analyse the logarithmic returns.

 Divide the time series into training (80%) and testing (20%) samples.
 Build the models for the training sample and predict for the testing sample.